Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The backward calculation algorithm

-Clearly, depending on the overlapping generations economy, solving the equilibrium equations after period $k\geq1$ may be no less difficult than solving all equilibrium equations, since, in any case, we are dealing with infinities.
-However, it seems reasonable to guess that, under natural circumstances, what will happen in a few years from now is more relevant for today's economy than what will happen in a few decades, and what will happen in a few decades is more relevant than what will happen in a century from now.
+Clearly, depending on the overlapping generations economy, solving the equilibrium equations after period $k\geq1$ may be no less difficult than solving all equilibrium equations since, in any case, we are dealing with infinities.
+Nevertheless, it seems reasonable to guess that, under natural circumstances, what will happen in a few years from now is more relevant for today's economy than what will happen in a few decades, and what will happen in a few decades is more relevant than what will happen in a century from now.

-This reasoning leads us to guess that replacing generations that live in the far future may have a small effect on today's economic variables we are interested in and, also, can make it easier to solve the infinite equilibrium equations remaining after the start of the ``far future''.
+This reasoning leads us to guess that replacing generations that live in the far future may have a small effect on today's economic variables we are interested in and can make it easier to solve the infinite equilibrium equations remaining after the start of the ``far future.''

 In terms of Definition \ref{defFiniteRep}, replacing future generations is equivalent to appropriately choosing tail economies $\{\mathcal{T}_{k}\}_{k\geq1}$ and building a finitely replicating sequence $\{\mathcal{E}_{k}\}_{k\geq1}$ for $\mathcal{E}$.
-These tail economies must be well behaved in the sense that we know exactly what their sets of Pareto optimal equilibria $\{\mathcal{H}^{PO}_{\tau(k)}\}_{k\geq1}$ are, so that we do not need to calculate them.
-Actually, we intend to depart from these well-known sets of Pareto optimal equilibria and use equilibrium equations to move backwards.
+These tail economies must be well behaved in the sense that we know exactly what their sets of Pareto optimal monetary equilibria $\{\mathcal{H}^{PO}_{\tau k}\}_{k\geq1}$ (the symbol $\tau$ stands for ``tail'') are, so that we do not need to calculate them.
+Actually, we intend to depart from these well-known sets of Pareto optimal monetary equilibria and use equilibrium equations to move backward.

-In this setting, our backward calculation algorithm could possibly not reach its end for any given equilibrium of the well-known Pareto optimal subset $\mathcal{H}^{PO}_{\tau(k)}$ and, even if it reached its end, there is no guarantee that the result would be related to the set of equilibria $\mathcal{H}$ of the reference economy $\mathcal{E}$ or to its subset of efficient equilibria $\mathcal{H}^{PO}\subseteq\mathcal{H}$.
-Our aim is to address these concerns and show the sense in which this algorithm is valid for finding elements of $\mathcal{H}^{PO}$.
+In this setting, due to Theorem \ref{theoExistenceOfParetoOptJME}, $\mathcal{H}^{PO}_{k}\neq\emptyset$ and our backward calculation algorithm will reach its end after departing from at least one equilibrium of $\mathcal{H}^{PO}_{\tau k}$, $k\geq1$.
+However, even with the algorithm effectively finding $p_{k}\in\mathcal{H}^{PO}_{k}$, there is no guaranty that this result will be related to the set of equilibria $\mathcal{H}$ of the reference economy $\mathcal{E}$ or to its subset of efficient monetary equilibria $\mathcal{H}^{PO}\subseteq\mathcal{H}$.
+Our aim is to address these concerns and demonstrate the sense in which this algorithm is valid for finding elements of $\mathcal{H}^{PO}$.
 The next result is the first step in this direction.